pxheim/zettelkasten/build-to-learn-not-to-earn.md

 Some types of experiments:
 - Concierge: experiment where you provide a service to your customers and they know it.
 E.g. instead of making an office map drawing solution, you draw the office map for them.
 - Wizard of Oz: the same as concierge, but the customers do not know it.
-- Concept: experiment where you show the customer a video of landing page showcasing the feature or product without actually having anything made.
+- Concept: experiment where you show the customer a video of landing page showcasing the feature or product without actually having anything made